80 Action Verbs to Boost Your Resume

 Leadership skills reflect your ability to take initiative and lead tasks, people, and organizations.
 As a mid-career professional, recruiters look for these qualities in your resume.
 Some action verbs that can be used to describe your leadership skills are:

 Everybody wants a team player in their teams.
-Thus, hiring managers emphasize this skill and look for examples in their resume.
+Thus, hiring managers emphasize this skill and look for examples in their resumes.
 Some action verbs that you can use are:

 Problem-solving skills allow you to detect, analyze, and resolve an issue.
 This skill helps recruiters understand how quickly and efficiently you would be able to overcome challenges.
 Action verbs that you can use are: